NFT Card Preview Component | HTML CSS Sass

 Afterwards I went looking at your NFT card solution which did help me out with realizing I could use the figure and figcaption with flex styling too, and aside from that there are some nice accesibility features you have, I had not thought about or seen before, like adding the abbrevation (before I had no clue what ETH was either) and the custom focus effect on your order summary.
 I like how you normalize accesibility in your code and the questions you ask on here, that should be an example for all.
 I was wondering though why you chose to use UL's for the currency and days left part instead of divs and why you didn't do so for the subscription info/costs in the order summary?
 And if you deliberately chose to keep your alt="" descriptions short?
 It makes me think about how meaningful those images really are to screenreader users or non screenreader users wanting to buy crypto and wonder if my alt descriptions are too long for this context.
 (Eg: white boy with brown hair, bangs and cream colored shirt)

-Marked as helpful0@vanzasetiaPosted about 2 years ago@Emmiecodes
+Marked as helpful0@vanzasetiaPosted over 2 years ago@Emmiecodes

 Hey there!
 Thank you for the comment! 🙂